 Note: Regardless of your submission method, it is your responsibility to ensure letters are submitted by the deadline.
 Letters of recommendation which were written for other scholarship or college applications can be used, but must be for the current year.

 4. Official Transcripts of Grades (Submit both PDFs and hard copies)

 Upload PDF versions of your transcripts to Apply SVCF AND mail hard copy originals to:

 2440 W. El Camino Real, Suite 300

 Mountain View, CA 94040

 Current college students: Submit official college transcript(s) AND official or unofficial high school transcript(s).

-Current medical school students: Submit official medical school transcript(s), AND official or unofficial college transcript(s) AND unofficial high school transcript(s)
+Current medical school students: Submit official college transcript(s) for all college coursework completed AND official or unofficial high school transcript(s).

 Note: Request your transcripts early, as it may take four to six weeks for these to be generated.
 Ask your school if they generate electronic official transcripts that can be turned into PDFs.
 Screen shots or Internet-generated transcripts will not be accepted.